codeWithHak/python-projects/01_beginner/01_number_guessing_game/README.md

   - Time tracking for each game session
   - Higher/lower hints to guide your guesses
   - Replay option without restarting the program

+## 🛣️ Project Guideleines
+This number guessing game is based on the project guidelines from [roadmap.sh/projects/number-guessing-game](https://roadmap.sh/projects/number-guessing-game).

 ## ⚡ How to Run